 The Kenya tree fruit assessment used a mixed methodology approach combining quantitative and qualitative data collection methodologies with primary and secondary data collection.
 Quantitative methodologies are research methods dealing with numbers and anything that is measurable.
 They typically involve numerical tabulations and statistical comparisons made possible by systematic surveys, observations, or analysis of records.

 In contrast, qualitative methodologies aim to understand, report, and evaluate the meaning of events for people in particular situations.
 The focus of qualitative methodologies is the way in which participants (rather than the researcher) interpret their experiences and construct reality.
-Common examples include unstructured or semi-structured interviews, focus group discussions, open ended questionnaires, case studies, and participant observation.
+Common examples include unstructured or semi-structured interviews, focus group discussions, open-ended questionnaires, case studies, and participant observation.

 Primary data are data gathered by the researcher in the act of conducting research.
-Secondary data, on the other hand, consist of previously existing data created for other purposes and accessible from a variety of sources, such as government reports, trade publications, market research reports, statistical abstracts, or newspapers.
+Secondary data, on the other hand, consists of previously existing data created for other purposes and accessible from a variety of sources, such as government reports, trade publications, market research reports, statistical abstracts, or newspapers.

 The longitudinal survey is the primary quantitative method used to generate primary data on impact.
 In a quasi-experimental study, the longitudinal survey consists of a baseline survey and at least one follow-up survey of program participants (treatment group) and non-participants (control group) administered after a sufficient period of time for impacts to occur, typically two years or more.
 In certain situations, a cross-sectional survey administered at only one point in time to program participants and non-participants may substitute for a longitudinal survey.
-Cross-sectional surveys, however, are much less likely to explain program impact than are longitudinal surveys and thus cross sectional surveys should be used sparingly, when longitudinal surveys are not possible, and with recognition of their limitations.
+Cross-sectional surveys, however, are much less likely to explain program impact than are longitudinal surveys, and thus, cross-sectional surveys should be used sparingly when longitudinal surveys are not possible and with recognition of their limitations.